Atelo-Temp/Geant4-Scintillator/decay/README.md

 - An world volume filled with air, and a 3' sodium iodide scintillator crystal (and optional lead shielding)

-- A gamma-ray photon as the default particle (662 keV - 137 Cs), emitted along z-axis

 - Electromagnetic physics

 - Basic visualisation macro